-29.1 Cumulative impact is the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area e.g. the potential impact on crime and disorder or public nuisance.

-- 29.2 The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter that the licensing authority can take into account.
+- 29.1 Cumulative impact is the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area e.g. the potential impact on crime and disorder or public nuisance. - 29.2 The cumulative impact of licensed premises on the promotion of the licensing objectives is a matter that the licensing authority can take into account.
 This should not, however, be confused with 'need' which concerns the commercial demand for a particular type of premises e.g., a pub, restaurant or hotel.
 The issue of 'need' is therefore primarily a matter for the market to decide and does not form part of this licensing policy statement. (see paragraph 7 of Section A). - 29.3 Once away from the licensed premises, a minority of consumers will behave badly and unlawfully.
 However, there are other mechanisms, both within and outside the licensing regime, that are available for addressing such issues.
-For example: - planning controls - positive measures to create a safe and clean environment in partnership with local businesses, transport operators and others - the provision of CCTV - powers to designate parts of the city as places where alcohol may not be consumed publicly (Public Spaces Protection Orders) - confiscation of alcohol from adults and children in designated areas - police enforcement of the law regarding disorder and antisocial behaviour, including the issuing of fixed penalty notices - Community Protection Notices - enforcement action against those selling alcohol to people who are drunk - police powers to close some premises for up to 24 hours on the grounds of disorder, the likelihood of disorder or excessive noise; and - the power of police, local businesses or residents to seek a review of the licence or certificate.

-Cumulative impact assessments (CIA) were introduced to the Licensing Act 2003 by the Policing and Crime Act 2017 with effect from 6th April 2018.
+For example: - planning controls - positive measures to create a safe and clean environment in partnership with local businesses, transport operators and others

+- the provision of CCTV - powers to designate parts of the city as places where alcohol may not be consumed publicly (Public Spaces Protection Orders) - confiscation of alcohol from adults and children in designated areas - police enforcement of the law regarding disorder and antisocial behaviour, including the issuing of fixed penalty notices - Community Protection Notices - enforcement action against those selling alcohol to people who are drunk - police powers to close some premises for up to 24 hours on the grounds of disorder, the likelihood of disorder or excessive noise; and - the power of police, local businesses or residents to seek a review of the licence or certificate. - 29.4 Cumulative impact assessments (CIA) were introduced to the Licensing Act 2003 by the Policing and Crime Act 2017 with effect from 6th April 2018.
 A CIA may be published by a licensing authority to help limit the number or types of licence applications in areas where there is evidence of a cumulative impact from licensed premises.
-Section 5A of the Licensing Act 2003 sets out what a licensing authority needs to do to publish a CIA which includes setting out the evidential basis.
+Section 5A of the Licensing Act 2003 sets out what a licensing authority needs to do to publish a CIA, which includes setting out the evidential basis.
 The s182 Guidance gives examples of sources to examine for evidence.
-The decision to publish a CIA is one to for the licensing committee and subject to the consultation and approval process.

-An area of Norwich was previously subject to a cumulative impact special policy (the precursor of the cumulative impact assessment in place before the legislative change) but this now has no legal basis.
-The licensing authority, having regard to the evidence currently available and being aware of other means available to the police and the local authority to address problems, consider that there is not currently evidence of a particular location causing a cumulative impact on any of the licensing objectives at the time of writing.

-Due to the current Covid-19 pandemic and the changing restrictions on licensed premises, it is not proposed to carry out a cumulative impact assessment.
-This can be reviewed at any point once this policy has come into effect.
+The decision to publish a CIA is one to for the licensing committee and subject to the consultation and approval process. - 29.5 An area of Norwich was previously subject to a cumulative impact special policy (the precursor of the cumulative impact assessment in place before the legislative change) but this now has no legal basis.
+The licensing authority, having regard to the evidence currently available and being aware of other means available to the police and the local authority to address problems, consider that there is not currently evidence of a particular location causing a cumulative impact on any of the licensing objectives at the time of writing. - 29.6 Due to the current Covid-19 pandemic and the changing restrictions on licensed premises, it is not possible to carry out an appropriate cumulative impact assessment at this time.
+It is the intention of this authority to perform a cumulative impact assessment at an appropriate time.
+The Licensing Committee will review the possible introduction at a six month interval from the introduction of this policy and thereafter as needed.